marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 more details on the method, please refer to the original paper [^TS2CG]

 ![workflow figure](../figures/03_workflow.png)
-*__Figure 1:__ Steps in backmapping a triangulated surface (TS) mesh using **TS2CG**.
+*__Figure 1: Overview of the TS2CG workflow:__ Steps in backmapping a triangulated surface (TS) mesh using **TS2CG**.
 Steps in backmapping a triangulated surface (TS) mesh using **TS2CG**.
 (Step 1) A TS structure of a vesicle containing one protein (yellow bead) is rescaled and two TS structures corresponding to the two monolayers that are generated.
 (Step 2) Using a Pointillism operation, the number of vertices is increased.
 (Step 3) The CG protein structure together with a membrane segment is placed at the appropriate TS position.
 (Step 4) Lipids are placed at the remaining positions and the configuration is ready for subsequent MD simulation. [^TS2CG]*

 <div id="image-table">
     <table>